freeway-projects/pullpushlive/README.md

 Before this script is run the website should be put into a sort of 'read-only' state.
 How this is carried out will vary from site to site.

-Once the site has completed the merging processes should be run on the development server.
+Once this script has finished running the merging processes should be run on the development server.

 ## pulldeploytolive